 John Bergard sat behind his desk staring out of the large glass window in his office in Aspen, Colorado on a cold Tuesday morning.
 The view of the Rockies was breathtaking.
-"It is indeed a great place to work", thought John.
-As he sipped his warm coffee, he began to focus his thoughts on the meeting he had on Friday with SkiRetail, an upscale fashion retailer in Aspen.
+“This is indeed a great place to work,” thought John.
+As he sipped his warm coffee, he began to focus his thoughts on his upcoming meeting on Friday with SkiRetail, an upscale fashion retailer in Aspen.

-Bergard had joined Skiekz only a month ago.
-Having graduated from HEC Montréal with a specialization in Logistics and Supply chain, Bergard had joined Skiekz.
+Bergard had joined Skiekz only a month ago, after graduating from HEC Montréal with a specialization in logistics and supply chains.
 He was in charge of designing sales as well as purchase contracts for the company’s newly opened operations in Aspen.
 He reported to Mark Bayer, who was the Chief Operating Officer at Skiekz, Aspen.

 Friday was a big day for Bergard.
 He was scheduled to meet with the purchase manager at SkiRetail.
 The retailer would place an order for Skiekz’s ski jackets for the upcoming winter season on Friday.
-Bergard, accompanied by the head of marketing, were required to convince the retailer to buy more of their products.
-SkiRetail was a well-established retail firm and Bergard knew that he had to back up his arguments with strong numbers if he were to stand a chance of convincing the team at SkiRetail to purchase more of Skiekz’s jackets.
+Bergard, accompanied by the head of marketing, had to convince the retailer to buy more of their products.
+SkiRetail was a well-established retail firm and Bergard knew that he had to back up his arguments with strong numbers if he was to stand a chance of convincing the team at SkiRetail to purchase more of Skiekz’s jackets.

-Bergard knew that he would need to draw from all of the 5 years of supply chain experience that he had had with a retail giant in the US as well as his education in logistics and supply chain.
-“Well now,” he thought to himself, “let’s take it one at a time.”
+Bergard knew that he would need to draw on his five years of supply chain experience with a retail giant in the US as well as on his education in logistics and supply chains.
+“Well,” he thought to himself, “let’s take it one step at a time.”
 He prepared to leave for a meeting that was scheduled with the marketing team in ten minutes.

 SKIEKZ

-Skiekz designs, manufactures and distributes stylish ski wear to upscale high fashion retailers in Switzerland.
-Chris Adler founded the company in 2001 in Switzerland.
-An avid ski and business enthusiast, and a fashion designer by training, Adler’s designs have been highly regarded for style as well as functionality.
-By 2010, Skiekz was a formidable brand and a leading manufacturer of high fashion ski wear in Switzerland.
+Skiekz designs, manufactures and distributes stylish ski wear to high-fashion retailers in Switzerland.
+The company was founded in 2001 in Switzerland by Chris Adler, an avid ski and business enthusiast and a fashion designer by training.
+Adler’s designs were highly regarded for their style as well as their functionality.
+By 2010, Skiekz was a formidable brand and a leading manufacturer of high-fashion ski wear in Switzerland.

-The selling season for Skiekz’s products typically began by November and would last until January.
+The selling season for Skiekz’s products typically began in November and lasted until January.
 The design process for the subsequent winter season would begin about ten months in advance.
 Adler would complete the initial designs for the subsequent selling season by March and share them with the manufacturing department.
-The initial prototypes would then be created and an exhibition would be held to showcase the prototypes to the high fashion retailers of Switzerland.
+The initial prototypes would then be created and an exhibition would be held to showcase the prototypes to the high-fashion retailers of Switzerland.
 Adler would incorporate any suggestions provided during the exhibition and finalize the designs.
-A request along with a prototype of the final design would then be sent to all the retailers to invite them to place an order for the quantities that they would purchase.
+A prototype of the final design would then be sent to all the retailers, along with an invitation to place an order for the quantities they wished to purchase.
 The retailers would then provide their order quantities based on inputs from their marketing departments by July.
-Skiekz would then go into production for the different orders they would receive from the retailers by the beginning of August.
-The manufacturing process, including the sourcing of raw materials, takes 75 days.
-Skiekz would ship all the orders by the mid of October.
+Skiekz would then go into production for the different orders received from the retailers by the beginning of August.
+The manufacturing process, including the sourcing of raw materials, took 75 days.
+Skiekz would ship all the orders by mid-October.

-Skiekz manufactures a variety of ski wear products like pants, jackets, shells, vests, sweaters and other accessories.
-Jackets contribute to 78% of its total revenues, sweaters contribute to 12% and the rest accounted for the remaining 10% of the company’s revenues.
-Refer to Appendix 1.
+Skiekz manufactures a variety of ski wear products, including pants, jackets, shells, vests, sweaters and other accessories.
+Jackets accounted for 78% of its total revenues, sweaters for 12% and the other products for the remaining 10% of the company’s revenues (see Appendix 1).